himmytam/Efficient-FIR-code/README.md

 **Requirement to run the program**

-1.Visual studio 2017 with both the Desktop Development with C++ and Python Development.
+1. Visual studio 2017 with both the Desktop Development with C++ and Python Development.
   -link to down from Microsoft: https://docs.microsoft.com/en-us/visualstudio/python/installation

-2.Click the file above, python extension > python extension.sln > open it in Vsual studio 2017
-you should able to see the soulution Explorer on the right hand site
+2. Click the file above, python extension > python extension.sln > open it in Vsual studio 2017 you should able to see the soulution Explorer on the right hand site

-3.Make sure that your python environments are sat to 32-bits python
+3. Make sure that your python environments are sat to 32-bits python

-4.Left click the c++ solution > Property> Set configuration to all configurations 5.C/C++>Additional Include Diretories>Edit...>add folder (include) which is contained in your Python or Anaconda directory 6.Linker>Additional Library Directories >Edit...>add folder (libs) which is contained in your Python or Anaconda directory
+4. Left click the c++ solution > Property> Set configuration to all configurations

+5. C/C++>Additional Include Diretories>Edit...>add folder (include) which is contained in your Python or Anaconda directory

+6. Linker>Additional Library Directories >Edit...>add folder (libs) which is contained in your Python or Anaconda directory

 5 & 6 simply mean open the directory where you download the Python or Anacoda, the directory maybe in C drive>User ....